-Episcopal Health Foundation now uses the Fluxx online platform to manage our grant-making process.
-To get started, you must register through the new Fluxx EHF Portal at https://ehf.fluxx.io.
+Episcopal Health Foundation now uses the Fluxx online Grant Portal to manage our grantmaking process.
+To get started, you must register through EHF's Fluxx Grant Portal at https://ehf.fluxx.io/

-First-time Applicants Returning Applicants and Grantees Look under New to the Portal and click on First-Time Grant Applicants to determine your eligibility and register your organization.
+First-time Applicants Returning Applicants and Grantees Look under New to the Portal and click on Grants Portal to determine your eligibility and register your organization.
 Go to Login Now and enter your previous email login and click to reset or create your password.

-Episcopal Health Foundation conducts three grant-making cycles each year.
-Grant applications first require submission of a Letter of Inquiry (LOI) through our new Fluxx online Grant Portal.
+Episcopal Health Foundation conducts three grantmaking cycles each year.
+Grant applications first require submission of a Letter of Inquiry (LOI) through the Fluxx online Grant Portal.
 To learn more, go to How to Apply at Online Grant Application Training - Episcopal Health Foundation.